usertam/openssh/README.md

 ### Supported Algorithms

+If an algorithm is provided by liboqs but is not listed below, it can still be used in the fork through [either one of two ways](https://github.com/open-quantum-safe/openssh-portable/wiki/Using-liboqs-supported-algorithms-in-the-fork).

 #### Key Exchange

 The following quantum-safe algorithms from liboqs are supported (assuming they have been enabled in liboqs):